MaxLeiter/vercel-raycast/README.md

 ## Roadmap (in no particular order):
 - Recents list
 - Deployment notifications?
-May be out-of-scope.
+May be out-of-scope / impossible.
 - Ability to ping and see logs for serverless functions

 ## Contributing